-I know some people who told their young children that when grandma died she “went away” in very vague terms and avoided any deeper explanation and others who feel uncomfortable mentioning family members who have passed away–a desire to stay quiet about it and hope their youngest children don’t ask to many hard to answer questions.
+I know some people who told their young children that when grandma died she “went away” in very vague terms and avoided any deeper explanation, and others who feel uncomfortable mentioning family members who have passed away–a desire to stay quiet about it and hope their youngest children don’t ask too many hard to answer questions.
 But in their well-meaning efforts to shield their children from any pain they may feel, they may have just made that pain worse.

 By not speaking with our young children about loss, it creates more confusion and secrecy around death, and while I am not suggesting we expose our children unnecessarily to disturbing and upsetting things, when the moment presents itself in life, as it unfortunately will, it is important to use that time to guide and help our little ones to understand and cope with these painful situations.

 When I had children, I decided to make a concerted effort to handle the issue of loss head on.
 My father’s (and other loved ones’) pictures were up in our home, and I made a conscious effort to keep the subject of “who is in that picture” open when my son started asking questions.
 I wouldn’t hide that Grandpa was gone and act as if his passing was a taboo or uncomfortable topic.